Are Mice On Your Thanksgiving Invite List?

 This is the time of year for giving thanks and sharing food with the ones you love; but, unfortunately, it is also the time of year when mice get into homes to hide from the cold.
 If you need help keeping mice out of your Lexington home, give us a call.
 At Action Pest Control, we have the most advanced pest monitoring and treatment programs available, over 70 state-certified pest management professionals, and the national recognition and awards that let you know you are in good hands.

 Don't invite mice to your home this Thanksgiving.
 Take action, and get Action.
-Action Pest Control.
+Action Pest Control can help with rodent control services in Lexington.